-- During the 19th century, the spread of modern Western education and thought had a profound impact on the Indian population.
+- During the 19th century, the spread of modern Western Thought and Education had a profound impact on the Indian population.
 Here are some key points regarding the influence of Western education:

 - Adoption of Modern Outlook: The introduction of modern education exposed a large number of Indians to rational, secular, democratic, and nationalist ideas prevalent in the Western world.
 Indians who received this education began to embrace these principles and developed a modern outlook.
 They saw the need for political, social, and economic reforms in India and aspired for a strong, prosperous, and united nation.